Spaced RepetitionMemoryAudiobooksLearning Science

 The ADHD challenge: For people with ADHD, the executive function required to take notes while listening can be overwhelming, leading to frustration and abandonment.

-This is where Summit changes the game.
-Instead of forcing you to manually create and review notes, Summit automatically:
+This is one direction Just Summit is exploring.
+Instead of forcing you to manually create and review every note, an audio recall workflow could help with:

 1. Identifies Key Moments